richardrodgers/modernize/README.md

 Simply drop the built jar into [dspace]/lib, where [dspace] is your installation (deployment) directory.
 It is a command-line tool, so Tomcat is not involved.

 NB: important limitation!
-This code requires a Java 7 JRE
+This code requires a Java 7 JRE, regardless of the DSpace version.

 ## Invocation ##